theramiyer/blog/content/post/2021/on-petrol-prices.md

 This is not a political post.
 Please do not waste your time looking for political undertones in it; none exists.
 What matters is that the government did what it did, not who was leading it.
 Left, Right or Centre, fuel prices affect us all, and we must care about it.

+{{< toc >}}

 To begin the discussion, let us look at what the prices have been over the last eighteen years.
+(Eighteen years, because that is how far back the data I could find goes.)

 {{< raw >}}
 <div class="flourish-embed flourish-chart" data-src="visualisation/6479858"><script src="https://public.flourish.studio/resources/embed.js"></script></div>